manifoldmarkets/manifold/backend/api/knowledge.md

 #### SQL Builder Functions

-We have several helper functions for building SQL queries:
+Use the sqlBuilder from `shared/supabase/sql-builder.ts` for constructing SQL queries with re-useable components.
+It has several helper functions for building SQL queries, including:

 - `select`: Specifies the columns to select
 - `from`: Specifies the table to query